Search

 Walking-naturalistic path of Saint Valentine, Piazza Vittorio Emanuele II (Piazza Maggiore) - 32032 Feltre (BL) IT (0039) 04392540 feltrino@dolomitiprealpi.it www.dolomitiprealpi.it

-Here you can visit the Church of San Valentino, built by Giacomo Sartori known as Casamatta, one of the most notable families in the country, which has owned for half a century several crazy and a mill on the banks of Tegorzo.
+You go down Via Garibaldi and continue along the municipal road of Via Per Campo until you reach the bank of the Tegorzo stream.
+Here, you can visit the Church of San Valentino, built by Giacomo Sartori known as Casamatta, one of the most notable families in the village, which had owned several mills and a mill on the banks of the Tegorzo for half a century.

-Go up the path, equipped for outdoor gymnastics activities in the first part, to the old mill Furlan, now converted into a farmhouse.
+You ascend the path, equipped for outdoor fitness activities in the first part, up to the old Furlan mill, now transformed into an agritourism facility.

-Continue along the left bank of the Tegorzo towards Schievenin.
-At a certain point, the path leads into the paved road and leads to the town of Ponte Cagnin.
-Cross the bridge and continue towards Campo, along a really suggestive paved road.
+Then, you continue along the left bank of the Tegorzo, heading towards Schievenin.
+At a certain point, the path joins the paved road and leads to the area of Ponte Cagnin.

 USEFUL INFORMATION: